Celebrating a joyous first Christmas in a Habitat home

 Lumber from the 2016 tree will be used to help build decent, affordable home in New York.

-Habitat’s disaster response teams build connections, empathy and long-term recovery through their work with families affected by natural disaster.
+Habitat’s disaster response teams build connections, empathy and long-term recovery through their work with families affected by disasters.

 We believe in a world where everyone — no matter who we are or where we come from — deserves a decent place to live.
 Habitat’s leaders have committed to creating a space where people of all races, all faiths and all backgrounds come together in common cause.